Revisiting the Dirac Nature of Neutrinos in the Light of $\Delta(27)$ and Cyclic Symmetries: Abstract

 \section{Abstract}

-Amid the uncertainty regarding the fundamental nature of neutrinos, we adhere to the Dirac one, and construct a model in the light of $\Delta(27)$ symmetry.
-The model is enriched by an additional $Z_{10}$ symmetry, to eliminate the possibility of the Majorana mass terms.
+Amid the uncertainty regarding the fundamental nature of neutrinos, we adhere to the Dirac description, and construct a model in the framework of $\Delta(27)$ symmetry.
+The model successfully accounts for the hierarchical patterns of both charged lepton and neutrino masses.
 The neutrino mass matrix exhibits four texture zeroes, and the associated mixing scheme aligns with the experimental data, notably controlled by a single parameter.
-In addition, the model emphasizes on the \emph{standard parametrization} of the lepton mixing matrix, which is crucial in the light of model building and neutrino physics experiments.